 One of EQQ's least obvious features is also its most important: the query lifecycle.
 Every query you build progresses through states, and only the Active state is visible to end users.
 Here is why that matters.

-The six states
+All six lifecycle states explained

 - In Process - draft; visible only to the author.